You cannot have your period if you're pregnant.

 Occasionally, a doctor may tell one of his patients that she is, in fact, having a period while she's pregnant.
 This creates a confusing situation in which the woman tells her friends that she had a period during pregnancy, and therefore that it's possible for other women to have periods while they are pregnant.

 The question is: Why?

 Fortunately, the answer is pretty simple.
 Your doctor may explain things in simple terms to make them easier to understand.
-If he tells you that you're not having a period (because you're pregnant), he will need to invest the time necessary into explaining to you why it isn't possible to have a period while you're pregnant.
-Furthermore, he has to explain to you that the causes of intermittent vaginal bleeding are unknown, which could create a stressful situation for you, as the expectant mother.
+If they tell you that you're not having a period (because you're pregnant), they will need to invest the time necessary into explaining to you why it isn't possible to have a period while you're pregnant.
+Furthermore, they have to explain to you that the causes of intermittent vaginal bleeding are unknown, which could create a stressful situation for you, as the expectant mother.

 The Bottom Line: Trust Your Doctor to Tell You What You Need to Know about Your Vaginal Bleeding

 Your doctor might call it a "period" when he examines you, because this is a quick and easy way to explain that you are bleeding and that the bleeding isn't cause for alarm.
 Even if you now understand that it's not possible to have a period while you're pregnant, you should trust what your doctor tells you.
 If you have some reason to worry about what's making you bleed, he will tell you what to do next.